Chez Reavie shoots 63, takes a 6-stroke lead at Travelers

 CROMWELL, Conn.
-(AP) — Chez Reavie was plodding along during the third round of the Travelers Championship, watching playing partner Zach Sucher extend his lead.
+(AP) — Chez Reavie was plodding along during the third round of the Travelers Championship, watching playing partner Zack Sucher extend his lead.

 Then came the turn, both for the round and in the fortunes of the two players.